macCesar/ti.youtube/README.md

     best: 'best quality available either medium or high' }
 ```
+### Live Streaming Media
+When available, ti.youtube will use HLS manifest file to play adaptive media from live streaming.

 ## Two ways to install the library
 ### Install from NPM